The average cost of full-coverage car insurance for 18-year-olds is $458 per month.

 Can an 18-year-old get their own car insurance?

-An 18-year-old can purchase their own car insurance policy.
-However, we recommend getting added to your parents' policy if possible, as it's cheaper than taking out your own separate policy.
+An 18-year-old can buy their own car insurance policy.
+However, we recommend getting added to your parents' policy if possible.
+It's usually much cheaper than having your own separate policy.

 The average cost of adding an 18-year-old to a parent's car insurance policy is $271 per month for full coverage.
-That's $139 less per month than the average cost of an 18-year-old getting their own car insurance is $7,396 annually.
+That's $139 less per month than the average cost of an 18-year-old getting their own car insurance.

 How to get cheap car insurance at 18 years old

-Besides staying on your parents' policy, the best strategy to get cheap auto insurance quotes is to shop around.
-Prices can differ by the thousands, so it is beneficial to get free car insurance quotes from multiple insurers to compare rates.
+Besides staying on your parents' policy, the best way to get cheap auto insurance quotes is to shop around.
+Prices can vary by thousands of dollars per year, so it is helpful to compare car insurance quotes from multiple insurance companies.

 There are a number of other ways 18-year-olds can find deals on car insurance, including: